 The basement space subsequently became Bully’s Pub in 1972 and 1973, and then the Fathers Five bar from 1974.
 The space was identified both as 421 Marlborough and 33 Massachusetts Avenue.

-In January of 1977, Andrew J. Saggese, Jr., trustee of the Drew Realty Trust, purchased 421-423 Marlborough from the Samuels family.
-In December of 1978, he transferred the property to himself as trustee of the Fidelity Realty Trust.
+On January 28, 1977, 421-423 Marlborough were purchased from the Samuels family by Andrew J. Saggese, Jr., trustee of the Drew Realty Trust.
+On December 26, 1978, he transferred the property to himself as trustee of the Fidelity Realty Trust.

-In August of 1982, Andrew Seggese filed for (and subsequently received) permission to conform the legal occupancy of 421 Marlborough with the existing use: Twelve residential units on the first six floors and a thirteenth on the roof (a former maid’s quarters not previously included in the building’s legal occupancy as a separate dwelling unit), and a restaurant in the basement.
+In August of 1982, Andrew Saggese filed for (and subsequently received) permission to conform the legal occupancy of 421 Marlborough with the existing use: twelve residential units on the first six floors and a thirteenth on the roof (a former maid’s quarters not previously included in the building’s legal occupancy as a separate dwelling unit), and a restaurant in the basement.